pablo-meier/Pablog/_src/posts/2010-03-21-on-jazz-popularity.md

 All these lamentations that We've Lost the Sophistication To Listen to Jazz are misguided.
-People felt about Jazz the way he does about Rap (how long do you think before you can get your degree from a music school in Rap Studies, I wonder?).
+People felt about Jazz the way he does about Rap (how long do you think before you can get your degree from a music school in Hip Hop Performance, I wonder?).

 So how do you get people to care about Jazz today?
 The same way you get them to care about live theatre (dying), opera (dying), classical music (dying),